blindnet-io/blindnet.dev/docs/other/glossary.md

 Every request made to the blindnet servers through [blindnet SDK](#blindnet_sdk) must be authenticated.
 Authentication is done through **authentication tokens** which are generated using the [Server SDK](#server-side_sdk).
 Authentication tokens are used as parameters in the [initialization](../guides/installation.md#initialization){target=_blank} methods of the [Client SDK](#client-side_sdk).
-All tokens are [signed](#digital_signature) by an [application key](#application_key) and validated in blindnet.
+All tokens are [signed](#digital_signature) by an [application key](#application_key) and validated by blindnet with the corresponding public key.
-We distinguish three types of tokens in blindnet: *tokens for registered users*, *short term tokens* and *client tokens*.
+We distinguish three types of tokens in blindnet: *tokens for registered users*, *tokens for unregistered (temporary) users*, and *client tokens*.

 ### Registered user token
-A token which authenticates a [user known to your system](#registered_user) in blindnet.
-Contains the information about user's id and application id.
+A token which authenticates a [user known to your system](#registered_user) to blindnet.
+It contains information about user's id and application id.

-### Short term token
+### Temp user token
-A token which authenticates an [unregistered user](#anonymous_user) (in your system) in blindnet.
-Used e.g. when a user needs to upload a document using a form the user received by e-mail (no need to register an account).
+A token which authenticates an [unregistered user](#anonymous_user) (in your system) to blindnet.
+It is used for example when a user needs to upload a document using a form the user received by e-mail (no need to register an account in your system).

 ### Client token
 A token used by the [Server SDK](#server-side_sdk){target=_blank} for various [user and data management](../guides/managing_users_access.md){target=_blank} functionalities to authenticate your server.